hanj4096/wukong/README.md

-# wukong: A LKM rootkit for Linux kernel 2.6.x, 3.x and 4.x
+# Wukong: A LKM rootkit for Linux kernel 2.6.x, 3.x and 4.x
 <h1>
 	Note:
 </h1>